seanodoherty/portfolio-_website/content/english/_index.md

 This website is intended to house my work from the Data Science for Business Elective and subsequent coding projects.

+Check out my [posts](https://seanodoherty-portfolio-website.netlify.app/post/) about what I've been doing.

 ![london business school lecture theatre](/images/lbs_lt.jpg)

 <!--